LLC Cost: Everything You Need to Know

 - S corporations

 If an LLC is not in compliance with the requirements above, it could possibly lose protection over its assets.

 While it definitely takes some research and planning to start an LLC, it allows the business’s assets to be protected from any liability.
 It provides security and allows each partner to acquire their earned payouts.
 LLCs can also attract investors because it is more legitimate than a non-incorporated business.

 - Corporation name and purpose

 - Address of the corporation’s agent for service of process (cannot be a P.O. box)

 - Amount of shares the corporation will be issuing

-The filing fee is one hundred dollars and must be either physically sent to the Secretary of State or filed in person.
+The filing fee is $100 and must be either physically sent to the Secretary of State or filed in person.